 The circuit breaker opening is enabled when the ENA_OPEN is activated, but blocked when BLK_OPEN is activated.
-The CB opening allows this because, by default, ENA_OPEN is activated and BLK_OPEN is deactivated when they are left unconnected.
+The CB opening is always allowed because by default ENA_OPEN is activated and BLK_OPEN is deactivated when they are left unconnected.

-The circuit breaker closing is enabled when the ENA_CLOSE input is activated, and this input is activated when all the conditions are met.
+The circuit breaker closing is enabled when the ENA_CLOSE input is activated, and this input is activated when four conditions are met.

-- The CB condition check is OK (CB spring is charged, no gas pressure alarm). - The synchronism/energizing check is OK. - There is no active control trip signal. - The position status check for related primary equipment is OK (Either the earthing switch is open or both disconnectors are open when the earthing switch is closed).
+- The CB condition check is OK (CB spring is charged, no gas pressure alarm). - The synchronism/energizing check is OK. - There are no active control trip signals. - The position status check for the related primary equipment is OK meaning that either the earthing switch is open or both disconnectors are open when the earthing switch is closed.

-The circuit breaker closing is blocked when the BLK_CLOSE input is activated.
-This input is activated when the combined signal RESTART INHIBIT is active.
+The circuit breaker closing is blocked when BLK_CLOSE input is activated.
+This input is activated when the BLK_CLOSE output of T1PTTR1 is active.